viraj-dhanushka/GitHub-repo-analyser/README.md

 ### GitHub-repo-analyser

-This is project contains templates for both frontend and backend of the web application which can be used to develop a fully functioning GitHub repository analyser.
+This is project provide templates for both frontend and backend of the web application which can be used to develop a fully functioning repository analyser specially for large organisations with large number of GitHub repositories.

 #### Technonlogies
 - Web app frontend - React, Material UI